-Complete your festive trip with a visit to one of North London’s most iconic buildings, the Victorian masterpiece of engineering that is Alexandra Palace.
+Complete the festive trip with a visit to one of North London’s most iconic buildings, the Victorian masterpiece of engineering that is Alexandra Palace.
 Follow Kate and Tom in taking to its ice rink, before heading outside for spectacular panoramic views of the capital.
-And even the wobbliest skaters are in luck, as year-round lessons are available at the Ally Pally if you want to give it a try!
+And even the wobbliest skaters are in luck, as year-round lessons are available at the Ally Pally for those wanting to give it a try!

 After a day of exploring and Christmas shopping, discover a wealth of cosy places to stay and rest your weary legs at Visit London.

 Last Christmas is in cinemas in the UK from 15 November.